10+ best things to do in Ithaca NY

-The college town of Ithaca in New York State has turned out to be an idyllic home for college students and hipsters alike.
-If you’re looking for the best things to do in Ithaca, NY then you’re in the right place.
+The college town of Ithaca in New York State has turned out to be an idyllic home for college students and hipsters alike and honestly, it was one of my favorite places that we visited on the East Coast of the USA.

-On the southern tip of Cayuga Lake, it’s the largest town around the Finger Lakes region and is full of great hiking, great eats, coffee and beer and an art-house cinema, not to mention the world-renowned Cornell University.
-It’s a destination town that’s getting more popular and is perfectly situated between New York City and Niagara Falls making it the perfect stopover on a weekend break in New York State.
+On the southern tip of Cayuga Lake, it’s the largest town around the Finger Lakes region and is full of great hiking, great eats, coffee, and beer, and an art-house cinema, not to mention the world-renowned Cornell University.

-Best things to do in Ithaca, NY
+The Best Things to do in Ithaca, NY

 There are SO many fun things to do in Ithaca, here are some of my top recommendations to add to your what to do in Ithaca list!